Godot-Languages-Support/godot-lang-support/README.md

    There is also [SwiftGodotKit](https://github.com/migueldeicaza/SwiftGodotKit)

 ## 🤪 Curiosities
-   Stable programming languages, ... with a twist 😉
+   Stable programming languages... with a twist 😉

 ### [Enu](https://github.com/dsrw/enu)  👥 🧬 ⚙️
    Logo-like framework in a block-based 3D world.
 Based on Nim.